lucascaton/rails_new/README.md

     rails_new project_name

-After that, you'll answer some questions about what you want to use (Twitter Bootstrap, Devise, etc).
+After that, you'll answer some questions about what you want to setup (Twitter Bootstrap, Devise, etc).

 ## Contributing